Dinstein-Lab/ASDMotion/README.md

 mmaction_path: Path to mmaction2 root directory.
 mmlab_python_path: Path to open-mmlab python executable.
 ```
+If you use this repository for the first time, make sure to update the

 ### Outputs:
 A directory with the name of the input video will be created.
 Inside it: